oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/cleanup.md

     $ kubectl delete namespace traefik
     ```

-#### Delete the generated image
+#### Delete the generated image.

-1. The generated image can be deleted by using `docker rmi` command when the image is no longer needed.
+1. When no longer needed, delete the generated image by using the `docker rmi` command.
     Use the following command to delete an image tagged with `domain-home-in-image:12.2.1.4`:

     ```shell
     $ docker rmi domain-home-in-image:12.2.1.4
     ```

-#### Delete the tools directory
+#### Delete the tools directory.

-1. Clean up the directory where WebLogic Deploy Tool and WebLogic Image Tool are installed to by the `create-domain.sh` script if they are no longer needed.
+1. When no longer needed, delete the directory where WebLogic Deploy Tool and WebLogic Image Tool are installed.

     ```shell
     $ rm -rf /tmp/dhii-sample/tools/